FUNDING THE FREEPORT HARBOR CHANNEL IMPROVEMENT PROJECT

 The total tax rate for Port Freeport has been reduced 25% since 2011.

-The current total tax rate of $0.0401 includes approximately three cents directed to Maintenance and Operations (M&O)* and one cent dedicated to debt service** .
-In connection with the issuance of the proposed bonds, the Port Freeport Commission anticipates directing approximately three cents to debt service and one cent to M&O.
+The current total tax rate of $0.0401 includes approximately one cent directed to Maintenance and Operations (M&O)* and three cents dedicated to debt service** .

 This realignment is possible, in part, because a previous tax-supported bond issue was fully repaid in August 2019, creating additional capacity within the existing tax rate.
 Additionally, bonds for the Freeport Harbor Channel Improvement Project will be issued over several years in multiple series as work on the channel progresses and as new value from expiring industry tax abatements is added to the tax roll.
 This phased issuance enables the Port Commission to manage the tax rate at its current level.

 Navigation District Resident Tax Exemptions